- What is disorganized attachment

 What Is Disorganized Attachment

-A disorganized attachment style in child, also known as disoriented attachment, is formed when a child is emotionally and physically dependent on someone who is also a source of distress or fear1.
-It is one of the three insecure attachment styles and is usually found in people who have experienced physical, emotional or sexual abuse from their caretakers in childhood.
+A disorganized attachment style in a child, also known as disoriented attachment, is formed when a child is emotionally and physically dependent on someone who is also a source of distress or fear1.
+It is one of the three insecure attachment styles and is usually found in people who have experienced physical, emotional or sexual abuse from their primary caretakers in childhood.

 What Is Attachment